hms-dbmi-cellenics/iac/migrations/README.md

 Migration scripts
 =================

-This directory contains scripts designed to mass-edit experiments, projects, plots, and other resources found in DynamoDB and S3 to ensure consistent and safe deployments.
+This directory contains records of scripts designed to mass-edit experiments, projects, plots, and other resources found in DynamoDB and S3 to ensure consistent and safe deployments.
+They are not meant to be re-run.

 How to use
 ----------